solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ## Security Considerations

 If the PRAW fees fee for an account is set too high then we cannot ever mutate that account anymore.
-Maximum fees can be set to around 4.2949 * 10^9 milli lamports per CU, assuming that instruction that updates the PRAW fees on the accounts will use around 1000 CUs, program owner will need roughly 4.2949 SOLs to reupdate the PRAW fees.
+Maximum fees should be set to around 4.398046511104 * 10^12 or 2^42 microlamports per CU, assuming that instruction that updates the PRAW fees on the accounts will use around 1000 CUs, program owner will need roughly 4.3980 SOLs to reupdate the PRAW fees.
 Optimizing the instruction to update the PRAW fees is a must for dapp developers.

 For an account that has collected PRAW fees, to transfer these fees collected to another account we have to pay PRAW fees to write lock the